Mason Holgate: Everton

 On 13 August 2015, Holgate signed a five-year deal to join Premier League side Everton for a reported fee of £2 million.
 On 13 August 2016, a year after he signed for the club, Holgate made his Premier League debut in the 1–1 draw with Tottenham Hotspur.
 After Séamus Coleman suffered a broken leg in a World Cup qualifier match in March 2017, which caused him to be missing for nearly a year, Holgate was selected by Ronald Koeman as a replacement at the right back position for the latter part of the season.

 On 29 October 2019, Holgate scored his first goal for the club in a 2–0 victory against Watford in the EFL Cup after he nodded in a cross by Theo Walcott.

 Following the arrival of Carlo Ancelotti, Holgate established himself as a regular centre back at Everton, although he was deployed as a defensive midfielder on some occasions.
 During the 2019–20 season, he made 32 appearances for the Toffees in all competition, including 27 in the league.

 Holgate was injured in a pre-season game with Preston North End, which kept him out of action for two months.
 He was named as captain for a home game against Leeds United on 28 November 2020, a game which Everton went on to lose 1–0.
 On 16 December 2020, he scored his first Premier League goal in a 2–0 away win against Leicester City.

-On 9 June 2025, after a ten-year spell with the club, Everton announced that Holgate would be one of the players leaving the side at the end of the season.
+On 9 June 2025, after ten years with the club, Everton announced that Holgate would be one of the players leaving the side at the end of the season.